DRILL PROGRAM COMMENCING NOVEMBER 2020 - 2500 meters and up to 9 Holes - Focus: High Grade Gold

 In the case of Slumber, the Company’s recent magnetic and gravity geophysical surveys have identified at least one clearly developed and altered, lens-shaped zone at the center of our target zone (Fig. 1).
 Our knowledge of this type of structural setting will assist in identifying the best areas for potential localization of high-grade gold and/or silver mineralization, and with calculating drill targets.
 The Company interprets the magnetic-low as an altered and mineralized lens, with magnetite-destructive alteration as the source for the anomaly.

 Detailed features in the magnetic data indicate the presence of a set of NNE-striking basin-bounding normal faults.
-The geophysical surveys highlight hidden structural discontinuities, possible conduits for hydrothermal fluids, and a significant area of interpreted hydrothermal alteration, which will be the Company’s target for an upcoming drill program in August 2019.
+The geophysical surveys highlight hidden structural discontinuities, possible conduits for hydrothermal fluids, and a significant area of interpreted hydrothermal alteration.